davidpallmann/hashnode-backups/clfe5r53t00030al13zjb5zkn.md

 ### 4\.
 Moving to microservices is loose coupling at its best

 [Microservice](https://aws.amazon.com/microservices/) architectures make applications easier to scale and faster to develop.
 They're a refreshing change from the traditional monolithic application that is ever growing in complexity and fragile due to tight coupling.
 Microservices are not only a better refactoring of your application, they're better organizationally because each can be owned by the most suitable team.
 Best of all, this is one kind of modernization that you can do *progressively*, moving portions of a monolith to microservices over time using the [Strangler Fig pattern](https://martinfowler.com/bliki/StranglerFigApplication.html).
-You can use the [AWS Microservice Extractor tool for .NET](https://aws.amazon.com/microservice-extractor/) tool for assistance ([demo](https://www.youtube.com/watch?v=43514s5AXJM)).
+You can use the [AWS Microservice Extractor tool for .NET](https://aws.amazon.com/microservice-extractor/) tool for assistance.
 It uses machine learning to recommend code candidates for microservices and helps you extract them to microservice projects.

 ### 5\.
 Using managed services lets you spend your time more productively